Generative Semantic Communication via Textual Prompts: Latency Performance Tradeoffs: Introduction

-In this paper, we develop an \textit{edge-device collaborative multi-user Gen SemCom framework via textual prompts, utilizing pre-trained M/VLMs}. {Unlike existing SemCom works \cite{SemCom1, Semcom2, Semcom3} that employ end-to-end training of the transmitter/receiver, our framework adopts pre-trained M/VLMs to avoid the computationally intensive end-to-end training on edge/device, utilizing the \textit{zero/few-shot performance} \cite{FSL1, Alayrac2022FlamingoAV} capabilities of state-of-the-art M/VLMs pre-trained on large data corpora.} The main contributions are summarized below. \begin{itemize} \item We design a multi-user edge-device collaborative Gen SemCom framework via textual prompts, utilizing pre-trained M/VLMs for prompt generation.
-Our proposed separation-based framework is capable of optimized prompt generation offloading based on the zero/few-shot semantic quality of the M/VLMs, the edge/device computing resources, and the pertaining channel conditions. \item Under the proposed framework, we formulate a joint optimization of prompt generation offloading and communication/computation resource allocation to reduce the total SemCom latency while maximizing the corresponding semantic quality.
-The formulated problem belongs to mixed integer nonlinear programming (MINLP) that is mathematically intractable.
-We equivalently decompose the problem into a two-level problem and solve it with our proposed low-complexity swap/leaving/joining (SLJ)-based matching algorithm. \end{itemize}
+In this paper, {we develop a \textit{multi-user edge-device collaborative Gen SemCom framework} via textual prompts, leveraging the computation capabilities and diverse pre-trained M/VLMs available on edges and devices.} Unlike existing SemCom studies \cite{SemCom1, Semcom2} that employ end-to-end training of the transmitter/receiver, our framework adopts \textit{pre-training and generation offloading} to avoid the computationally intensive end-to-end training on edge/device, utilizing the \textit{zero/few-shot performance} \cite{FSL1} of the M/VLMs pre-trained on large data corpora.
+The main contributions are summarized as follows. \begin{itemize} \item For the proposed framework, we formulate a joint optimization of prompt generation offloading and communication/computation resource allocation to reduce the total SemCom latency while maximizing the corresponding semantic quality.
+The formulated problem belongs to mixed integer nonlinear programming (MINLP) problems that are mathematically intractable.
+To solve this problem, we first equivalently decompose it into a two-level problem that iteratively solves the discrete and continuous variables. \item For the formulated two-level problem, we propose a low-complexity swap/leaving/joining (SLJ)-based matching algorithm.
+Unlike conventional matching algorithms\cite{matching} that are sensitive to initial matchings, our proposed algorithm reduces the dependency on initial matchings by the designed leaving and joining operations, which can significantly enhance the performance. \item Simulation results demonstrate the superiority of the proposed framework over semantic-unaware/non-collaborative generation offloading benchmarks in terms of the total SemCom latency and quality, achieving an average performance enhancement of at least 21.73\%. \end{itemize}